dxsc795/G-sharp-programming-language/README.md

 Here's a brief explanation of each symbol:

 - `?`: Used for single-line comments.
-- `|`: Used to enclose parameters or values, such as in function calls or variable assignments.
 - `#`: Used to indicate the end of a statement or block, similar to a semicolon in other languages.
 - `[* *]`: Used to enclose multi-line comments.